freqtrade/freqtrade/docs/freqai.md

         return informative_pairs

     def populate_indicators(self, dataframe: DataFrame, metadata: dict) -> DataFrame:

-        # All indicators must be populated by populate_any_indicators() for live functionality
-        # to work correctly.

         # the model will return all labels created by user in `populate_any_indicators`
         # (& appended targets), an indication of whether or not the prediction should be accepted,